atomisthq/docs/docs/developer/sdm-deploy.md

 If you want the npm effect, but not the Atomist configuration change, then set ATOMIST_ENV to "testing" or "development".
 This will override NODE_ENV for that purpose.

-[prod-default-config-apidoc: https://atomist.github.io/automation-client/modules/_lib_configuration_.html#productiondefaultconfiguration (APIdoc for ProductionDefaultConfig)
+[prod-default-config-apidoc]: https://atomist.github.io/automation-client/modules/_lib_configuration_.html#productiondefaultconfiguration (APIdoc for ProductionDefaultConfig)

 ### Node